1920–21 Ottawa Senators season

 The 1920–21 Ottawa Senators season was the club's 36th season of play, fourth season in the NHL, and they were out to defend their 1920 Stanley Cup championship.
-The club would win the NHL championship and defeat Vancouver in the Stanley Cup Final to win the club's ninth Stanley Cup.
+The club would win the NHL championship and defeat Vancouver in the Stanley Cup Finals to win the club's ninth Stanley Cup.

 Regular season

 Cy Denneny led the club offensively, scoring 34 goals, which was the second-highest total in the NHL, and his 39 points ranked him 3rd in the entire league.
 Denneny had a six-goal game against the Hamilton Tigers on March 7.

 Frank Nighbor had another great season with 18 goals, and Buck Boucher provided the team toughness, leading the club with 43 penalty minutes.

 Clint Benedict also had a great season, earning 14 wins and a league best GAA of 3.08.

 The team started the season 8–2–0 and won the first half of the season and a spot in the O'Brien Cup finals, but the Senators slumped to a 6–8–0 record in the second half leading to a playoff with the Toronto St. Patricks in a two-game total-goals series.

 On December 30, 1920, the Senators were ordered to give up Sprague Cleghorn to Toronto, on the orders of the league.
 The league ruled that the Senators were over the total salary limit for players and Cleghorn was ordered to report to Toronto.
 The same day, the league ruled that Punch Broadbent would have to go to Hamilton to complete a trade made before the season, still completed.
 Both players refused to report to their new teams.
 Cleghorn eventually reported to Toronto, but returned to Ottawa in time to play in the playoffs.
 Broadbent resumed play for Ottawa in the second half of the season.